xbeat/Machine-Learning/README.md

 Introduction to Window Functions in PySpark

 Window functions in PySpark allow us to perform calculations across a set of rows that are related to the current row.
 They are particularly useful for time-series analysis, enabling operations like running totals, moving averages, and rank calculations.
 These functions provide a powerful way to analyze data within a specific window or frame of rows.

+## Efficient Optimizers for Neural Network Training

+Efficient Optimizers for Neural Network Training

+AdamW and Adam are popular optimization algorithms for training neural networks.
+These algorithms adapt learning rates for each parameter, which can lead to faster convergence and better performance.

 ## Introduction to Boolean Algebra with Python